Sexual Assault Lawyers in Madison, Wisconsin

 Rape can take many forms; if convicted, an individual can spend significant time in prison.
 Wisconsin defines rape as occurring when an individual has sexual contact or intercourse without the victim’s consent.

 Statutory rape occurs when an individual at least 18 years old has sex with a minor.
 Even if the minor states that the sex was consensual, it is still considered statutory rape.
-Wisconsin law does not consider minors able to consent, and therefore it is considered a criminal offense.
+Wisconsin law does not consider minors able to consent, and therefore, it is considered a criminal offense.

 Wisconsin has severe penalties for individuals who have been convicted of statutory rape.
 First-degree and second-degree sexual assault of a child under the age of 13 can result in an individual being sentenced to 60 or 40 years in prison, respectively.

 The crime of date rape occurs between individuals who already know one another, but they do not have to be on an actual date for the offense to occur.
 State law defines date rape as any type of unwanted sexual contact that involves forced or unforced intercourse.
+Unfortunately, many defendants facing date rape charges are unaware that even if they engage in unwanted sexual contact, they can be charged with a crime due to their actions.

 If you have been charged with the crime of rape, you must seek qualified legal representation immediately.
 A skilled attorney can review the evidence against you to determine the available legal options.